 - Once a test step fails, all subsequent steps are skipped, which could lead to severe product issues being overlooked

 - Friendly only towards Ruby programming language

-An app automation framework, Frank allows test scenarios to be written in structured English sentences based on Cucumber.
+A Mobile App Development Company, app automation framework, Frank allows test scenarios to be written in structured English sentences based on Cucumber.
 It gets compiled inside the application that needs to be tested, making it mandatory for changes to be made to the source code.
 The code is largely a combination of JSON and Cucumber commands that are run through leveraging the UISpec on your native application.

 - Use of cucumber framework allows test scenarios to be written in simple understandable English sentences

 - You will be actively supported by the Frank community

 - It does not have a recording feature